- Initial Doubts about Touring The Biltmore Estate

 The Gardens of the Biltmore Estate

-Wandering back towards the house, you’ll find yourself back at the gardens near the conservatory.
+Wandering back towards the house, you’ll find yourself back in the gardens near the conservatory.

 In the winter, the garden is still blooming, but it’s not as lush.
-A big field of mums with their bright colors make things more cheerful.
+A big field of mums with their bright colors makes things more cheerful.

 I visited in November, after a good spell.
 The maze formed by the plants in front of the conservatory was still visible, but a bit bare.

 During the summer, I could see how the area would be thick and green, where you would not be able to easily find your way out.